 Leo Wyatt (Singer, songwriter & producer)

-But don’t just fire off applications to every possible recruiter; narrow your search and focus your efforts on jobs that really appeal – adopt a disciplined approach.
+But don’t just fire off applications to every possible recruiter; narrow your job search and focus your efforts on roles that really appeal – adopt a disciplined approach.

 As well as advertised jobs and graduate schemes, remember that many job openings are ‘hidden’ e.g. vacancies filled through word of mouth, headhunters or internal recruitment.
 So be resourceful – look for opportunities, seek out organisations and jobs that interest you.